dianapatrong/DE101_SQL_Assignment/Exercises/Exercise4/README.md

 > HINT:
 > - Use ROW_NUMBER()

-## 5. An order is ship when all of it's items are ready to be send
+## 5. An order is shipped when all of its items are ready to be send
-An order must send all of its items at the same time, if an order has different shipping dates, take the first date as the truth for an order_id.
+An order must send all of its items at the same time, if an order has different shipping dates, take the **earliest** date as the truth for an `order_id`.

 ![Shipping date](../../documentation_images/shipping_limit_date_order.png)